The Craigellachie distillery was built in 1891 by Craigellachie Distillery Co. Limited, a

 Nose: Starts off quite sharp, but after a while more sherry notes emerge that soften it up a little bit.

 Over time it grows a little spicier and nuttier, but it remains 'MOTR'.

 Taste: It was distinctly 'middle of the road' on the palate as well.
 A little woody, not much more to tell.

 Score: 75 points - an average malt so let's go with that most 'average' of scores...

 Nose: Peculiar aroma.
 Very light at first.
 Sweetish, with a little smoke and oil.
 Fruitier after a few minutes.

 Taste: Sweet start with a hint of peat and smoke.
 Lacks complexity.
 Unpleasant bitterness, dry finish.

 A sharp bite, but quickly gone.
 The nose isn't too bad but the taste is just too harsh.

 Score: 65 points - this won't convert many blend drinkers to single malts...

-These were not all (official & independent) bottlings of Craigellachie Scotch whisky I've tried over the years.
+Those were not all (official & independent) bottlings of Craigellachie I've tried over the years, but the notes should